City Ballet of Cleveland-Alumni Updates

 Lydia Havener “fell in love with dance early on and the love & support from all my teachers fed (and continue to feed) that passion!
 Courtney and all the staff created a safe and positive atmosphere in the company where I could learn, grow & be challenged in excellent technique and artistry but also as a person and in life.
 I never felt like I had to be anyone but myself.
 My fellow company members were more than the cherry on top!
 We supported each other, had endless laughs, helped each other during the hard days and cheered one another on!
 I couldn’t ask for better ladies to dance with!
 I’m so incredibly grateful for the training and lifelong relationships I’ve gained from City Ballet of Cleveland.
 I feel immensely blessed to call CBC home and I will always treasure my time spent there and the amazing opportunities and experiences inside the company.”
 Lydia is currently continuing her career in the entertainment industry as a dancer, actor, and model.
 She also teaches and choreographers for local studios in the Cleveland area.
 Lydia returned as a guest artist in the 2022 Uniquely Cleveland Nutcracker.

-Diana Yohe Parr is a soloist with Pittsburgh Ballet Theatre.
+Diana Yohe Parr: Soloist with Pittsburgh Ballet Theatre

-Claire Zakrajsek is a senior at University Cincinnati, College-Conservatory of Music.
+Claire Zakrajsek: Senior at University Cincinnati, College-Conservatory of Music